 1. The client has known health conditions that prohibit the installation of insulation and other weatherization materials.

-2. The building structure or its mechanical systems, including electrical and plumbing, are in such a state of disrepair that failure is imminent and the conditions cannot be resolved cost-effectively.
+2. The building structure or its mechanical systems, including electrical and plumbing, are in such a state of disrepair that failure is imminent, and the conditions cannot be resolved cost-effectively.

 3. The house has sewage or other sanitary problems that would further endanger the client and weatherization installers if weatherization work were performed.